Variable stores

 Keyman 8 introduced support for dynamic variable stores, which can be utilized in many different ways.
 Some examples of applications of the use of variable stores are:

-- User control of whether to use CTRL or ALT as a modifier key.
+• User control of whether to use CTRL or ALT

 A variable store setting can be changed temporarily during use of a keyboard, or saved (in system settings) so that the same setting is used by default whenever the keyboard is used.
 Default store settings can be selected using Keyman Configuration.
 Variable stores are implemented by allowing the contents of a store to be changed during use of the keyboard.
 (In earlier versions of Keyman, store contents are fixed during keyboard compilation and never changed during keyboard use.)
 Any number of variable stores may be defined for a keyboard.